SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 Output<br>

 ## Scripts to process the data
+<code style="color:red">This can be removed if we deliver the dataframes instead of </code>
 ### *Extract_and_combine_drone_data_annotated.R*
 Extract the different plots from total image and output height, color and coordinates in a dataframe.<br>
 Inputs: "obj_metawco.out" a metadata file containing the location data of all plots, "246f746c-f8e2-4bcf-beb9-6051bc535812_RGB_modified_ref_points.tif" file containing the rgb values, <br>